Tobacco Free Campus Main Menu

 What about students, faculty and staff who need help to quit smoking?

-Armstrong will offer ongoing information to student, faculty, and staff to encourage tobacco cessation initiatives.
+Armstrong offers ongoing information and support to student, faculty, and staff to encourage tobacco cessation initiatives.
 The university is dedicated to helping members of the Armstrong community quit smoking and eliminate tobacco use.

 What tobacco cessation resources will be available for those who wish to quit using tobacco products?

-Armstrong will offer Fresh Start smoking/tobacco cessation classes on an ongoing basis for all members of the campus community, including students, faculty, and staff.
-Each class will be a series of 3 one-hour sessions within one week.
-Registration will be required for planning purposes, and there will be no cost to participate.
+Armstrong offers Fresh Start smoking/tobacco cessation classes on an ongoing basis for all members of the campus community, including students, faculty, and staff.
+Registration is required for planning purposes, and there is no cost to participate.
+For access to the registration form visit http://www.armstrong.edu/initiatives/tobacco_free_campus/tobacco_free_campus_cessation_classes